-The Honda FCX Clarity, 1ere car fuel cell for consumers Source for figures and data: Honda.com
+The Honda FCX Clarity, 1ere fuel cell car for the general public Source of figures and data: Honda.com

-The Honda FCX Clarity is an electric powered car powered by a fuel cell running on hydrogen.
-It therefore rejects only water but its overall record is not that interesting (see below).
+The Honda FCX Clarity is an electric motor car powered by a fuel cell running on hydrogen.
+It therefore only rejects water but its overall results are not that interesting (see below).

-It is derived from the “Honda Accord Hybrid” series with a fuel cell type V Flow 1.
+It is derived from the “Honda Accord Hybrid” series with a V Flow 1 type fuel cell.

-It is a car to places 5, 5 doors, available in limited production since June 2008 Japan and the United States.
+It is a 5-seater, 5-door car, available in limited production since June 2008 in Japan and the United States.

-A fuel cell transforms hydrogen into electricity with an efficiency of about 40% or more.
+A fuel cell transforms hydrogen into electricity with an efficiency of the order of 40% or more.

-Hydrogen is stored on the FCX under high pressure in a special tank.
-It is therefore necessary to supply hydrogen (which does not run the streets for now).
+The hydrogen is stored on the FCX under high pressure in a special tank.
+It must therefore be supplied with hydrogen (which is not running the streets for the moment).

-But because of high conversion yields, these 4,1 kg allow a still high autonomy of about 450 km.
+But due to the high conversion yields, these 4,1 kg still allow a high range of around 450 km.

-But the reality is less interesting because you have to take into account the energy costs of the synthesis and transport of hydrogen does not exist naturally.
+But the reality is less interesting because it is necessary to take into account the energy costs of the synthesis and transport of hydrogen which does not exist in the natural state.

-For gasoline and diesel also (say purists) but their gray energy is between 10 and 20% of their own energy.
-Whereas for hydrogen it's more.
-The same applies to releases that are ultimately only "moved" from the car to the hydrogen generation unit.
+For gasoline and diesel also (say the purists) but their embodied energy is between 10 and 20% of their own energy.
+Whereas for hydrogen it is much more.
+The same applies to the discharges which are ultimately only "moved" from the car to the hydrogen generation unit.

-Hydrogen cars are not nearly as clean as the prospectus would have us believe, but
+Hydrogen cars are therefore nowhere near as clean as the flyers want us to believe, but

-look in more detail this FCX is still interesting technologically.
+let's look in more detail at this FCX, which is still interesting technologically.

-- 2000 September: Honda FCX-V3: supercapacitor engine, tested in public
+- September 2000: Honda FCX-V3: Supercapacitor engine, tested in public

 - 2002 December: Honda FCX